missionpinball/mpf-docs/docs/code/api_reference/devices/timers.md

 `reset(**kwargs)`

-Reset this timer based to the starting value that’s already been configured.
+Reset this timer based to the starting value that's already been configured.

 Does not start or stop the timer.